mozilla/persona/automation-tests/README.md

-Hey!
+Howdy!
 You've found the selenium tests for browserid.

 # Contents